arangodb/arangodb/Documentation/Books/Manual/Graphs/README.md

 - you need the system collection `_graphs` if you backup named graphs.
 - you need to backup the complete set of all edge and vertex collections your graph consists of.
 Partial dump/restore may not work.

+### Managing graphs
+By default you should use [the interface your driver provides to manage graphs](../HTTP/Gharial/Management.html).

+This is i.e. documented [in Graphs-Section of the ArangoDB Java driver](https://github.com/arangodb/arangodb-java-driver#graphs).

 ### Example Graphs

 ArangoDB comes with a set of easily graspable graphs that are used to demonstrate the APIs.